2010 DePuy Hip Recall: Lawsuits

+Pinnacle implant litigation

+On May 24, 2011, the JPML centralized all cases relating to the Pinnacle Acetabular Cup System in the Northern District of Texas before judge James E. Kinkeade.

+The Pinnacle litigation centralized in the Northern District of Texas proceeded to a series of bellwether trials for selected plaintiffs from different states.
+In a first trial with a single Montana plaintiff, the jury found for DePuy.
+In a second trial with five Texas plaintiffs, the jury awarded $502 million to the plaintiffs, consisting of $142 million in actual damages and $360 million in punitive damages.
+The judge reduced this to a total judgment of $151 million based on the Texas limitation on punitive damages.
+In a third trial with six California plaintiffs, the jury awarded $1.04 billion to the plaintiffs, consisting of $30 million in actual damages and over $1 billion in punitive damages.

 India

 Of the total number of people receiving the implants, about 4,700 were in India.
 As of 2018, J&J committed to working with the Indian government to support all Indian ASR patients.
 In late 2018, an Indian government report, the accuracy of which has been disputed by J&J, proposed that each patient who had a faulty implant should receive a lump sum payment of ₹2 million (US$27,812).
 J&J had previously provided US$2.25 million to cover diagnostic and surgical costs to patients with defective implants, but the Indian government was concerned that these monies included no compensatory funds.